psunlpgroup/TextSimilarityBaseline/README.md

 # TextSimilarityBaseline

-A baseline for short response grading.
+A baseline model for short response grading.

 Features: Set overlap between student and references answers measured with dices coefficient